-I have to say, I was excited when we decided to book a reservation and write a Yak and Yeti review.
+I have to say, I was excited when not only were we going to be at Disney’s Animal Kingdom but when we decided to book a reservation and write a Yak and Yeti review.
 It came highly recommended, and, as we have been to the bar here before, we’ve had a small taste of what they have to offer but we obviously wanted to check out more.
-Now, on to the Yak and Yeti review!!!

-The theming of Yak and Yeti is of a quaint little village home at the base of Expedition Everest that has been transformed into a restaurant.
+The theming of Yak and Yeti restaurant is one of the best that Disney parks has to offer as it’s styled like a quaint little village home at the base of Expedition Everest that has been transformed into a restaurant.
 It is decorated with a collection of Southeast Asian artifacts and serves an eclectic array of food options.
 This of course, is not to be confused with the Yak & Yeti Local Food Cafe, which is located adjacent to Yak & Yeti Restaurant and is a quick service location that offers food for breakfast, lunch, dinner, and snacks.

-We decided to have our Yak and Yeti review during our Spring Break trip in 2019.
+We decided to have our Yak and Yeti review during on our Walt Disney World trip and was looking forward to trying it on our Animal Kingdom day.
 We got a lunch reservation for around 1:00PM on a Friday.
 We made it to our reservation at like 12:59PM, and there were a lot of people already inside waiting.
 I could see people coming up who didn’t have a reservation and they were being told it would be about an hour wait for a table.
 Hearing that, we were expecting a delay of 15 to 20 minutes.

 So, I decided to walk over to the bar to get a couple of drinks.
 The bar itself was very small with maybe six to eight seats, and offered both food along with drinks.
 We got a glass of wine and a 22 oz beer for like $9.00 or $10.00, which is probably one of the best priced beers on property.
 The bartender was friendly and I was served rather quickly.

-The decor of the restaurant really did feel like it was somebody’s house where they just had a bunch of cool Southeast Asian artifacts – like if a museum and somebody’s house in Asia had a baby.
+The decor of Yak and Yeti is one of the Disney parks best as it really did feel like it was somebody’s house where they just had a bunch of cool Southeast Asian artifacts – like if a museum and somebody’s house in Asia had a baby.
 Just very cool and interesting stuff to look at, and it made the time go very quickly.
 When our table was ready, they came to get us and I realized I had forgotten to request a table upstairs, which is what several people had told us to do.

 But it didn’t really matter because we ended up getting seated up there anyway.
 We were actually asked if we wanted to take the stairs or the elevator – we took the stairs.
 The downstairs area was pretty busy, but upstairs it was much more secluded and quiet, and the tables were a little more spread out.
 It took a while for our waitress to come to our table, but we weren’t in a hurry so it didn’t really matter.
 The atmosphere was very relaxing and enjoyable.

 You want to hear about the food now, right?
-It’s probably one of the most extensive menus I’ve seen – there’s a ton of options, plus there’s also a kids menu.
+It’s probably one of the most extensive menus I’ve seen at Animal Kingdom and even Walt Disney World as a whole.
+There’s a ton of options, plus there’s also a kids menu.

 The small plates on the menu include the usual like pork pot stickers, pork egg rolls, and firecracker shrimp.
 When we sat at the bar one visit, we got the wok-fried green beans for $10.79.
 They’re battered green beans with a sweet Thai chili dipping sauce and it was excellent!
-Very lightly fried tempura batter on the green beans and a nice big plateful – I would highly recommend that dish for sure.
+Very lightly fried tempura batter on the green beans and a nice big plateful – I would highly recommend that dish for sure as it’s one of the best Disney World small plate options.

 Shareables (dishes meant for two people)

-One of the best parts of doing the Yak and Yeti review is their shareables.
-They include Ahi Tuna Nachos, Korean Fried Chicken, a Dim Sum Basket, and Lettuce Cups.
+The shareables here include Ahi Tuna Nachos, Korean Fried Chicken, a Dim Sum Basket, and Lettuce Cups.
 We ended up ordering the nachos, which when I told people on social media that we were going to Yak & Yeti and what do you recommend, about 95 percent of the people who commented highly recommended this dish.
-For $17.79 you get Sushi grade Ahi, Asian slaw, crispy fried wontons, wasabi aioli, and a sweet soy glaze and Oh.
-My.
-Goodness.
+For $17.79 you get Sushi grade Ahi, Asian slaw, crispy fried wontons, wasabi aioli, and a sweet soy glaze.
 The tuna tasted like they had just caught it that morning, it was so fresh and good.
 The size of this dish was roughly the size of a baby – it was big.

 We could have split this and been satisfied with our meal.
 I’m not saying we would have walked out of there saying “Oh my, I’m so full, I’m never going to eat again!”
 But definitely satisfied.
 Also, this is a cold nacho dish, and since this is Ahi tuna – it’s not even seared, it’s just straight up cubed, raw tuna with nice crispy fried wontons on top.